Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-It all happens one day upon brushing your dog's teeth.
-You look into your dog's mouth only to notice an odd looking growth right on your dog's gums.
-The growth has almost the resemblance of a cauliflower, or perhaps more like a sea anemone you saw once on one of those ocean themed documentaries.
-As odd as the growth appears, you are relieved to notice it does not appear to be painful, however, still concerned you decide to have your veterinarian take a look.
+One day while brushing your dog's teeth, you look into their mouth only to notice an odd-looking growth on their gums.
+The growth almost resembles cauliflower—or maybe it looks more like a sea anemone.
+As odd as the growth looks, you are relieved to note that it does not appear to be painful; still concerned, you decide to have your veterinarian take a look.

-Once at the animal clinic your veterinarian takes a look and calls the growth a ''papilloma'' the canine equivalent of a human's wart.
-The papilloma is caused by the papillomavirus, a virus similar to the one that causes human warts, however the dog version does not cross species lines, so dogs may not transmit papillomas to their owners.
+Once at the animal clinic, your veterinarian refers to the growth as a ''papilloma''—the canine equivalent of a human wart.
+These warts are caused by the papillomavirus, a virus similar to the one that causes human warts.
+The good news is that the dog version of the virus is not zoonotic, so dogs cannot transmit papillomas to their owners.

-Papillomas usually appear on young dogs and have a preference for certain body parts such as the lips, tongue, mouth, eye lids and between the toes.
-While the virus as mentioned does not affect humans, it is capable of transmitting mainly between dogs.
-The dogs most prone to the virus are those with an underdeveloped immune system, therefore explaining why it affects mainly puppies and young dogs.
+Papillomas usually appear on young dogs and have a preference for certain body parts and soft tissue such as the lips, tongue, mouth, eyelids, and between the toes.
+While the virus does not affect humans, it is transmissible between dogs.
+Dogs most susceptible to the virus are those with an underdeveloped immune system, which is why it affects mostly puppies and young dogs.

-The incubation period between exposure to a dog affected by papilloma virus and the time the dog is infected is between 1–2 months.
-It is always recommended to have a dog with papillomas to be seen by a veterinarian.
-Sometimes the growths may become infected requiring antibiotics and there have been instances, even though rare, of papillomas turning malignant.
+The incubation period of the virus from first exposure to the showing of symptoms is 1–2 months.
+It is always recommended to have a dog with papillomas seen by a veterinarian.
+Sometimes the growths may become infected and require antibiotics, and there have been instances, though rare, where papillomas turn malignant.

-There is also another variety of papilloma that affects senior dogs which is known as ''cutaneous pappilloma''.
-In this case, the warts are more likely to appear in various locations on the body on the contrary to the from affecting young dogs affected the oral cavity.
+It is important to note that there is also another variety of papilloma that affects senior dogs called ''cutaneous papilloma."
+In this case, the warts are more likely to appear in various locations on the body versus the oral cavity.

-Most cases of papilloma go away on their own as the puppy's or young dog's immune system grows stronger and fights against the virus.
-Puppies usually are able to fight off the virus within 2–3 months.
-In some cases, when the immune system appears not to ''see'' these growths, the vet may crush a few papillomas to encourage the immune system to fight them off.
+Most cases of papilloma go away on their own with age as a young dog develops better immunity.
+Puppies generally fight off the virus within 2–3 months.
+In some cases, a vet may manually crush a few papillomas to encourage the immune system to fight them off.

-The application of Vitamin E obtained by puncturing a gel capsule and applying its contents directly on the dog's skin warts for 2–3 weeks can reduce their size significantly.
+- Vitamin E: The application of vitamin E may help to reduce the size of certain papillomas.
+This is achieved by puncturing a gel capsule and applying its contents directly to the dog's warts for 2–3 weeks; this can reduce the size of the warts significantly.

 While most papillomas go away on their own, it is recommended to have them evaluated by a vet just to be safe.